wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     _coastal cargo_ has the meaning given to it by [section 198(6)][118] of the Maritime Transport Act 1994

-    _company name_ includes any corporate name, firm name, or business name, whether or not it is registered or registrable under the Companies Act 1955 or the [Companies Act 1993][119] or any other enactment
+    _company name_ includes any corporate name, firm name, or business name, whether or not it is registered or registrable under the [Companies Act 1993][119] or any other enactment

     _craft_ means---